 There’s a number of other factors you may want to consider when you’re doing your labor pricing.
 For example, any double-time, overtime, or holiday pay that may come with the job, as well as, any weird collective bargaining agreements, any other PTO requirements that you may have to deal with as well.

 And of course, don’t forget about the normal turnover rate and replacement costs that come with finding new workers.
 You may want to throw in a profit margin in there as well.

 Once you reach the point of truly understanding your labor costs (or the best that you can) based on the information you have, now you can go about making changes to those labor costs and improving your overall ability to bid on contracts.

 To better understand that, let’s take a look back at that wrap rate.
-The first two parts of the wrap rate are going to be difficult to make any impact on.
+The first two parts of the wrap rate are going to be difficult to make an impact on.

-The average rate/hr per job plus the fringe rate and the FICA and all the things that come with paying people, those are all standardized things the government will change if it comes up.
+The average rate/hr per job plus the fringe rate and the FICA and all the things that come with paying people are all standardized things the government will change if it comes up.
 Where a contractor can attack a wrap rate is in the G&A and Overhead section.